Inpatient Rehab vs. Outpatient Rehab for Addiction Treatment

 What Are The Benefits of Outpatient Addiction Treatment?

 Outpatient treatment is more popular throughout the US.
 The most likely reasons for this are related to time and cost.
-According to the Substance Abuse and Mental Health Services Administration, 81.6 percent of people in treatment in 2013 were attending on an outpatient basis.
 Simply put, outpatient treatment is far more flexible and feasible for most people.
 While many are desperate for treatment by the time they seek it, most still have life obligations they must meet.
 If people have kids at home, jobs to hold down, or care for elderly family members, they generally try outpatient rehab, provided it’s an adequate method of treatment for their specific situations.

 People Who May Benefit From Outpatient Addiction Treatment: